AaltoSciComp/scicomp-docs/training/scip/getting-started-with-scientific-computing.rst

 * Richard Darst
 * Enrico Glerean

-**Time, date, place:** (all times EET):
+**Time, date, place:** (all times EET): (Note schedule is subject to change)

 - Friday, 14 January 2022, online

-  - Please connect 10 minutes early for icebreakers and introductions
+  - **11:50--12:00** Connecting time and icebreakers

+  - **12:00--12:25:**  Laptops to `Lumi <https://www.lumi-supercomputer.eu/>`__: A tour of your scientific computing career, from your laptop to the largest computers in the world.

-  - **12:00--12:45:**  Basics of scientific computing, workflows at Aalto (and other universities via breakout rooms)
+  - **12:25--12:50**: Scientific Computing workflows at Aalto

     - Material: https://hackmd.io/@AaltoSciComp/SciCompIntro
     - Material: :doc:`/triton/usage/workflows`

   - Q&A + break

-  - **13:00--13:45:**  Introduction to Linux shell
+  - **13:00--13:25:**  TBD
+  - **13:25--13:50:**  Q&A/panel discussion: scientific computing tools

   - Q&A + break

-  - [**14:00--14:45:**  Connecting to Triton as part of :doc:`winter-kickstart`.]
+  - [**14:00--14:45:**  Connecting to a HPC cluster as part of :doc:`winter-kickstart`.]

-    - [Not technically a part of this course, but a next step from this course and integrated here]
+    - [Not technically a part of this course, but this is a "help time" to get prepared for the next course.
+    - 14:00--14:20?: Livestream introduction to ssh
+    - 14:??--??: Individual help time in Zoom
-    - Material: :doc:`/triton/tut/connecting`
+    - Material: :doc:`/triton/tut/connecting` ]

-  - Q&A

 **Registration:**

-`Please register at this link <https://link.webropol.com/s/introHPCJan2022>`__ We aim to not require registration if you will be only passively watching.
-Lurkers welcome.
-Priority for Finnish academic institutions (FCCI members).
+`Please register at this link <https://link.webropol.com/s/introHPCJan2022>`__ Registration is not required to just watch online, lurkers welcome.
+Registration will get you ("*" indicates priority for Finnish acedemic members):

+- Email reminders and summaries each day.
+- The HackMD link, so that you can ask questions (this is very important for interactivity!)(*)
+- Zoom links for the per-university breakout rooms (*)

 **Credits:** Certificates are not provided for this course.